eModbus/emodbus.github.io/_docs/modbusserver/commonapi.md

 This call allows you to do exactly that - discarding the callbacks for a given server ID/function code combination or for a server ID alltogether (removing all function code callbacks that may exist for that server ID).

+The call will return `true` if at least one callback was removed.

 ## `uint16_t getValue(uint8_t *source, uint16_t sourceLength, T &v)`
 Although you will be using `ModbusMessage`'s `get()` function most of the time, there is a complement to the `addValue()` service function described in the ModbusClient section.
 `getValue()` will help you reading MSB-first data from an arbitrary data buffer.